-Together with several colleagues and students, I am developing a system that can translate sentences from Dutch into NGT, displayed by means of a virtual avatar.
-Over the next couple of years I intend to develop this system further based on new theoretical insights into sign language grammar, and apply it in several settings, in particular to improve communication between health care providers and deaf patients, and to support parents of deaf children in the early stages of learning sign language.
+Together with several colleagues and students, I have recently started to develop a system that can translate sentences from Dutch into NGT, displayed by means of a virtual avatar.
+Over the next couple of years I intend to develop this system further based on new theoretical insights into sign language grammar, and apply it in several settings, in particular to support parents of deaf children in the early stages of learning sign language and to improve communication between health care providers and deaf patients.

 Ciyang Qing (2020-2021)